 BDR Trends that Persist

-As technology advances and businesses’ networks expand both in functionality and geography, BDR solutions will grow more complex.
+As technology advances and businesses’ networks expand in functionality and geography, BDR solutions will grow more complex.
 Additionally, as companies continue to adapt to remote workforces, some for the long term, they will require new BDR strategies to keep all of their data secure and accessible.